 I totally understand why my brother was overwhelmed.
 I certainly don’t want to leave this much stuff for my kids to deal with.
 Knowing a bit about your family history is valuable but being tied down and held back by the accumulation of artifacts is not.
 Imagine if every person on the planet built a museum for their family history – the earth would implode!
 Humanity is already dealing with the negative results of over consumption and accumulation, and now I’m spending months dealing with it on a family level.

 Time and Money I Wish Were Better Spent

 For the first two months I was here I had to stay in a motel because the house was not livable.
 All four toilets needed repair and there were rodent feces everywhere.
 I was using a rental car so eventually I had to buy a car.
 I planned to be here for three months, but I’ve rescheduled my return flight twice already.
 After three months and seven yard sales I’ve only just put the house on the market, but there’s still a lot of cleaning out to do.

-I hired Servepro and filled a two ton dumpster.
-I hired a rodent disenfection company and they threw out a lot of contaminated stuff as well as disenfected the whole house.
+I hired Servepro and filled a two-ton dumpster.
+I hired a rodent disinfection company, and they threw out a lot of contaminated stuff as well as disinfected the whole house.
 My kids and other volunteers have helped me pack, unpack, organize, donate and throw out a lot of stuff.
 I’m getting another dumpster next week and will hire labor help.
 I’ve been selling stuff on Craigslist and FB Marketplace, as well as having garage sales.
 But there is still an overwhelming amount of stuff to deal with here.